zackmdavis/Less_Wrong_Drafts/alignment_implications_of_llm_successes.md

 If you had described the idea of instruction-tuned language models to me then, and suggested that increasingly general human-compatible AI would be achieved by means of _copying_ it from data, I would have balked: I've heard of unsupervised learning, but this is ridiculous!

 **Doomimir**: _[gently condescending]_ Your earlier intuitions were closer to correct, Simplicia.
 Nothing we've seen in the last fifteen years invalidates Omohundro.
 A blank map does not correspond to a blank territory.
 There are laws of inference and optimization that imply that alignment is hard, much as the laws of thermodynamics rule out perpetual motion machines.
-Just because you don't know what kind of optimization gradient descent coughed into your neural net, doesn't mean it doesn't have goals—
+Just because you don't know what kind of optimization [SGD](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) coughed into your neural net, doesn't mean it doesn't have goals—

 **Simplicia**: Doomimir Doomovitch, I am not denying that there are laws!
 The question is what the true laws imply.
 Here is a law: you can't distinguish between _n_ + 1 possibilities given only log-base-two _n_ bits of evidence.
 It simply can't be done, for the same reason you can't put five pigeons into four pigeonholes.